cisagov/get.gov/pages/about/about_index.md

 We manage the .gov top-level domain.
 This includes the .gov registry and the .gov registrar.

-- A registry contains domain names and registrant information for a top-level domain.
+- A registry contains domain names and registrant information for a top-level domain (like .gov, .com, or .org).
 - A registrar manages domain name registration.

 ### .Gov domain name registration